opencv/opencv/modules/flann/doc/flann_fast_approximate_nearest_neighbor_search.rst

            * **centers_init** The algorithm to use for selecting the initial centers when performing a k-means clustering step.
 The possible values are  ``CENTERS_RANDOM``  (picks the initial cluster centers randomly),  ``CENTERS_GONZALES``  (picks the initial centers using Gonzales' algorithm) and  ``CENTERS_KMEANSPP``  (picks the initial centers using the algorithm suggested in  arthur_kmeanspp_2007 )

            * **cb_index** This parameter (cluster boundary index) influences the way exploration is performed in the hierarchical kmeans tree.
-When  ``cb_index``  is zero the next kmeans domain to be explored is choosen to be the one with the closest center.
+When  ``cb_index``  is zero the next kmeans domain to be explored is chosen to be the one with the closest center.
 A value greater then zero also takes into account the size of the domain.

     *
        **CompositeIndexParams** When using a parameters object of this type the index created combines the randomized kd-trees  and the hierarchical k-means tree. ::